-She graduated with a degree in Business Economics in 1982 and is a chartered accountant and independent statutory auditor.
+She graduated with a degree in Business

+Economics in 1982 and is a Chartered

+Certified Accountant and Independent Statutory

+Auditor.

 Positions: She was Sole Director of Negri S.r.l. in liquidazione and is a Limited Partner of Negri Carlo Legnami S.a.s. since 1986.
 She was shareholder and from 2014 also Vice Chairman of the Board of Directors of PKF Italia S.p.A., and from 2013 also Chairman and Chief Executive Officer of IFIREVI S.r.l.

-She has been Chief Executive Officer of ISMIGEO S.r.l.
-(Istituto Sperimentale Modelli Geotecnici) since 2000.
+She is Executive Deputy Chairman of ISMIGEO S.r.l.
+(Istituto Sperimentale Modelli Geotecnici) as of 2000.
 Since February 2017, she is Equity Partner of BDO Italia S.p.A. and shareholder of the same since 14 February 2017.
 Since December 2016, she is a member of the "Committee for the continuing education of statutory auditors" established by the MEF.

-Since 14 February 2017, she is President of the Commission of Corporate Law for the Association of Chartered Certified Accountants and Accounting Experts of Milan.
+Since 14 February 2017, she is President of the Commission of Corporate Law for the Association of Certified Chartered Accountants and Accounting Experts of Milan.
+Since 21 November 2017 she has been a member of the "Audit Study Area" of the Foundation of the Order of Chartered Accountants and Auditors (ODEC) of Milan.

+As of 2 February 2018, she is Chairman

+of the Board of Statutory Auditors of the company Life Care Capital S.p.A.